helloadaire/Adaire-Blocks/readme.txt

 * Added responsive container settings with device-specific max-widths
 * Added live animation preview in WordPress editor
 * Implemented dynamic block rendering for Counter Block
-* Added custom icon support for blocks
+* Added custom icon support for all blocks
+* Updated all block icons with new custom designs

 = 1.0.9 =
-* Added migration tool: One click tool in admin panel to allow auto migration of all Adaire Blocks on all pages and posts.
+* Added migration tool: One-click tool in admin panel to allow auto-migration of all Adaire Blocks on all pages and posts
+* Improved block compatibility with WordPress 6.7
+* Fixed block registration issues

 = 1.0.8 =
 * Added Accordion Block with smooth animations and customizable styling